 walking down a protected operable train when the other train is out of service

-For AP1000 designs, SSCs classified as regulatory treatment of non-safety systems (RTNSS) be inspected consistent with how other non-safety-related SSCs are inspected in currently operating plants.
+For AP1000 designs, SSCs classified as regulatory treatment of non-safety systems (RTNSS) should be inspected consistent with how other non-safety-related SSCs are inspected in currently operating plants.
 In currently operating plants, inspectors can select inspection activities involving non-safety-related SSCs based on risk significance or on the potential for impact on steady-state plant operations in accordance with guidance contained in Inspection Procedure (IP) 71111, “Reactor Safety-Initiating Events, Mitigating Systems, Barrier Integrity.”
-Since licensing documents specifically discuss RTNSS SSCs for AP1000 plants, the staff has updated program guidance to clarify that RTNSS SSCs be treated as any other non-safetyrelated SSCs.
+Since licensing documents specifically discuss RTNSS SSCs for AP1000 plants, the staff has updated program guidance to clarify that RTNSS SSCs should be treated as any other non-safety-related SSCs.
 Consistent with risk-informed principles, inspectors are expected not to routinely focus inspection resources on RTNSS SSCs and other non-safety-related systems but rather examine these non-safety-related systems when site activities make them samples of value consistent with the risk-informed sample selection guidance.
 As a practical example, the contribution to total plant risk for the RTNSS normal residual heat removal system is expected to be higher during outage periods.
 Using guidance from IP 71111 for risk-informed sample selection, it would be appropriate for inspectors to select the normal residual heat removal (RNS) system for sampling during periods of elevated RNS risk importance.

 For each sample, routine review of problem identification and resolution activities should be conducted using IP 71152, “Problem Identification and Resolution.”